How to Become an Overdose Response Program (ORP)

 3. Dispensing Protocol: outlines how naloxone will be distributed at your organization.

-5. MDH CHRS will email you to set up a ship point and attend an online ORP orientation.
+5. MDH will email you to set up a ship point and attend an online ORP orientation.
 You must do both before naloxone can be ordered.

 Thank you for your willingness to save a life!